Ford Fiesta (fourth generation): Design

-Benefited from new interior and revised exterior styling.
-It retained the body structure on 4 door models, and a minor revision to the 2 /3 door hatch.
+The fourth generation Ford Fiesta, launched in the autumn of 1995, was based on the previous Fiesta, but was significantly restyled on the interior and exterior.
+It retained the body structure on the five-door versions, and a minor revision to the three-door version.
 The RS1800 and RS Turbo models were not carried over to the updated Fiesta range.